Our Shared Trust Curriculum Intent Statement

 If you would like to know more about our English curriculum you can speak to Mrs Anna Jones, our English Lead.

-If you would like to know more about you can speak to Mrs Mel Bewes, our Mathematics Lead.
+If you would like to know more about our Maths curriculum you can speak to Mrs Mel Bewes, our Mathematics Lead.

 For general enquiries about the curriculum please contact Miss Juliet Millwood.